 -m "commit message"

-The default destination URL for the new branch will be the source URL on which your working copy is based.
-You will need to edit that URL to the new path for your branch/tag.
-So instead of
+The default destination URL for the new branch is the source URL on which your working copy is based.
+Edit that URL to the new path for your branch/tag.
+For example, instead of:

 https://subversion.assembla.com/svn/path/to/trunk